UnbendableStraw/syngssh/readme.md

 ssh root@<speaker-ip>
 ```

-Use the root password for the build.
+Use the root password `mildred` .
 If login succeeds, dev mode is on and **it will persist through
 future firmware restores**, because the flag lives on the untouched `/devdata` partition.

 Optional confirmation on the unit: